sammcj/spitter/README.md

 - Skip already transferred images
 - Upload at high speed with a progress bar
 - Ideal for servers isolated from the internet
+- Automatic detection of Ollama in Docker containers
+- Fallback mechanisms when Ollama CLI is not available

 ## Installation